-The preparation of financial statements in accordance with IFRSs requires the use of certain critical accounting adjustments; these require management's judgement in applying the accounting policies.
-The main critical accounting judgement in preparing these financial statements is the evaluation as to whether the loans to HAs are impaired.
-The directors have concluded that no impairment provision is required in relation to the loans in accordance with IFRS9.
+The directors have concluded that no impairment provision is required in relation to the loans in accordance with IFRS9 (2018: £Nil).
 This is for a number of reasons which includes, but is not limited to, the credit quality of the borrowers and the company's zero loss experience to date.
 As the company is not subject to any net credit risk any incurred loss impairment would be matched by a similar adjustment to the gross liability.
+At 31 December 2019, the carrying value of the loans from borrowers is £55,467,888 (2018: £56,928,769).